Bills Digest No. 81, 2023-24

 Advances in artificial intelligence (AI) and machine learning have taken the technology even further, allowing it to rapidly generate content that is extremely realistic, almost impossible to detect with the naked eye and difficult to debunk.
 This is why the resulting photos, videos and sound files are called ‘deepfakes’.[2]

-The capability to generate ‘deepfakes’ through programs and online services is becoming increasingly accessible.
-In December 2023 a report by Graphika, a US-based social media analytics firm, found that ‘[t]he creation and dissemination of synthetic non-consensual intimate imagery (NCII) has moved from a custom service available on niche internet forums to an automated and scaled online business that leverages a myriad of resources to monetize and market its services’.[4]
+The capability to generate realistic sexually explicit ‘deepfakes’ through programs and online services is becoming increasingly accessible.
+In December 2023 a report by Graphika, a US-based social media analytics firm, found that ‘[t]he creation and dissemination of synthetic non-consensual intimate imagery (NCII) has moved from a custom service available on niche internet forums to an automated and scaled online business that leverages a myriad of resources to monetize and market its services’.[5]

-On 1 May 2024, the Albanese government announced a number of measures concerned with ‘Tackling online harms’:
+On 1 May 2024, the Albanese Government announced a number of measures concerned with ‘Tackling online harms’:

 The Albanese Government will introduce legislation to ban the creation and non-consensual distribution of deepfake pornography.
 Digitally created and altered sexually explicit material is a damaging form of abuse against women and girls that can inflict deep harm on victims.
 The reforms will make clear that creating and sharing sexually explicit material without consent, using technology like artificial intelligence will be subject to serious criminal penalties.[6]